wharfkit/website/src/lib/docs/ContractKit/FirstMethod.md

 The `first` method accepts an optional object that can be used to specify the query parameters.
 It can have the following properties:

-- `index_position`: Designates the position of the index in multi-index tables.
+- `index_position`: Designates the index to use in the API query.
 This will affect which `from` and `to` values can be used.
 In Antelope chains, the index positions follow the pattern of `primary`, `secondary`, `tertiary`, etc.
 - `scope`: Defines the scope of the rows that should be retrieved.
 - `key_type`: Indicates the type of index key to be used.
 This is useful when using secondary indexes.
 - `from`: Denotes the start of the range for bounded queries.